 The victim should always report any and all breaches of an intervention order to the police and ask that the police give them the report number.
 It is up to the police to decide what action, if any, is to be taken when a breach is reported.
-If a minor breach is reported police may warn the respondent about his behaviour and give a warning of the consequences of a further breach.
+If a minor breach is reported police may warn the respondent about their behaviour and give a warning of the consequences of a further breach.
 It is also more helpful if police are able to show a Court that the respondent has engaged in an ongoing pattern of behaviour if charges are laid for breaching an intervention order.

 See also the Law Handbook's Criminal law chapter on Breaching an intervention order.